valentarmo/AQS-Generator/README.md

 Generate random simulated air quality data from ten EC2 instances for [AQS](https://github.com/valentarmo/AQS).
 Meant to be automatically deployed by the Jenkins server from [AQS-Builder](https://github.com/valentarmo/AQS-Builder).

 ## Infrastructure Testing
 The CloudFormation stack can be tested using taskcat.
-To do an appropriate `.taskcat.yml` file can be generated using `scripts/create-taskcat-file.py`.
+To do it, an appropriate `.taskcat.yml` file can be generated using `scripts/create-taskcat-file.py`.
 It will generate the `.taskcat.yml` file in the project's root folder.

     $ python scripts/create-taskcat-file.py \
         --Region <AWS Region> \